ptanand/Tic-Tac-Toe/README.md

 Anand-Tic-Tac-Toe Standing out:
-This app will allow users to know what is a straight line, while playing.
+This app will allow users to know what is a straight line, while playing and save a lot of paper.

 Why this app?